xianlinbox/daily_practise/aws-solution-architect/security.md

 Firewall Manager: Manage rules for all the accounts in the organisation, define the common sets for all the accounts Shield for additional feature on top of

-WAF can protect the following resources: ALB/CloudFront/API Gateway/AppSync?Cognito User pool
+WAF can protect the following resources: ALB/CloudFront/API Gateway/AppSync/Cognito User pool

+WAF can configure geo match/ipset to allow/block

 ## AWS Inspector